 - In the bowl of a stand mixer, combine yeast and 1 teaspoon sugar.
 Add warm water, mix by hand, and set aside until the yeast blooms/foams (about 5 minutes).

 - Add remaining sugar, 2 cups of flour, butter, milk, egg, and salt.
-Using the dough hook attachment on your stand mixer, mix on low speed until the ingredients are fully combined (about 5 minutes).
+Using the dough hook attachment on your stand mixer, mix on low speed until the ingredients are fully combined (3-5 minutes).

 - Add remaining flour, ¼ cup at a time, mixing on low to get most of the flour incorporated after each addition until the dough pulls away from the sides of the bowl.
 (If the dough is not pulling away from the sides of the bowl, add a little more flour.)